What is IORP II?

 Information for members

-Your trustee will give you one month’s notice of their intent to wind up the scheme so you can consider their plan and provide them with your observations for their consideration.
+Your trustee will give you notice of their intent to wind up the scheme.
+If you have questions, contact the scheme trustee immediately or talk with your employer or financial advisers.
+They'll help you understand the options available.
 You’ll also need to confirm your contact details so Standard Life can keep in touch with you going forward.

 Information for employers

 As the scheme’s employer you’ll need to engage with the trustee to help complete the scheme wind up and policy assignment.
-You’ll need to sign the Amendments to scheme rules and policy provisions and the Notices to the scheme member and trustees to discontinue contributions.
 Once assigned, the member becomes the policy owner and the employer has no further involvement in the policy.

 Get advice